tensorturtle/fob/README.md

 ```

 For more convenience, you can export a `FOB_DB_PATH` variable in your shell.

+For example, to use a database synchronized across devices on your Dropbox,
-For example, if you're using bash shell, add the following line to `~/.bashrc`:
+add the following line to `~/.bashrc` (for bash shell):
 ```
 export FOB_DB_PATH="~/Dropbox/my-fob.db"
 ```